XAMPPRocky/tokei/fuzz/README.md

 Potential improvements:

+- Build the fuzz harnesses in CI, so they don't rot.
 - Do some coverage analysis to check if we're missing any code we would benefit from fuzzing (once it's [integrated into cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz/pull/248))
 - Tighten the `parse_from_slice_total` fuzz target to check the total lines exactly matches the number of lines in the